 The complaint shall be submitted to the institution for response.
 Requests for confidentiality shall be respected to the extent any such information is not necessary for the resolution of the complaint.

 The Executive Director shall, based upon the complaint, the response, and information from such further investigation deemed necessary, promptly determine the facts surrounding the issue, determine the validity of the complaint, and resolve the issue; provided, however, where the Executive Director deems it necessary or appropriate, the matter shall be considered at the next regular meeting of the Council.
 The time frame for resolution is generally within six months.
 A record of complaints regarding a specific college or school of pharmacy, including student complaints received or made available, is kept for consideration on file at the Council office.
 Such record of complaints are considered during scheduled evaluations, or a special evaluation, as the case may require.

 The procedure shall provide for treatment of complaints in a timely manner that is fair and equitable to all parties.
-The complainant shall be advised of the decision or action as soon as possible.
 When ACPE has cause to believe that any institution with which it is concerned is acting in an unethical manner or is deliberately misrepresenting itself to students or the public, it will investigate the matter and provide the institution an opportunity to respond to the allegations.
 If, on the basis of such investigation, after notice to the institution and opportunity for institutional response, ACPE finds an institution has engaged in unethical conduct or that its integrity has been seriously undermined, ACPE will either:

 a. request that the institution show cause, within a stated time period, why adverse action should not be taken, or

 b. in extreme cases, immediately discontinue its relationship with the institution by denying or withdrawing preaccreditation or accreditation status.